Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Is crypto regulated in Greece?

 Yes.
 Greece follows the EU's MiCA framework.
 The HCMC oversees crypto service providers.
-Crypto taxation formalized from January 2025 under special provisions.
+A 15% crypto capital gains tax is proposed but not yet law; crypto-asset reporting already applies from 2026 under Law 5301/2026.
 EU-licensed card issuers provide full consumer protection.

 Other Countries